top of page

 Marriage or Civil Partnership

-Only individuals who are either married or in a civil partnership are eligible for Marriage Allowance.
-It's imperative that the relationship is officially recognized under the UK law.
+Only individuals who are either married or in a civil partnership are eligible for the Marriage Allowance.
+It's imperative that the relationship is officially recognised under the UK law.
 The allowance seeks to provide financial ease to couples, reinforcing the economic bonds that often underpin such partnerships.

 National Insurance Numbers